 Leadership Team

-The Executive Leadership Team (ELT) is a shared, decision-making team that supports and furthers Chatham’s mission and values, establishes strategy and goals, and drives execution of initiatives within divisions and across the University.
-All members of the ELT report directly to the president.
+The President's Leadership Team (PLT) is a shared, decision-making team that supports and furthers Chatham’s mission and values, establishes strategy and goals, and drives execution of initiatives within divisions and across the University.
+All members of the PLT report directly to the president.

 Amy Becher, Vice President for Enrollment Management